-In addition, we have published a guidance document for ICPs which guides them through our MPAN allocation process, along with providing key contact details for our Connections Input Services team and MPAN generation team (MPAN Generation CIC Process for ICPs).
+In addition, we have published a guidance document for ICPs which guides them through our MPAN allocation process, along with providing key contact details for our Connections Input Services team and MPAN generation team.

 5.1 Accreditations

 5.1.3 In all cases where NERS accreditation is not available DNOs will work with the scheme administrator to implement a scope change to cover the relevant activity consistent with the Relevant Objectives in section 2.3.